School of Multidisciplinary Social Sciences and Humanities

 - Minimum 102 TOEFL IBT score (Internet-based version)

 - Minimum 73 PTE score

 - Minimum 130 Duolingo English Test score

 For more information about graduate admissions, please visit the Graduate Studies admission website.
 For more information on international admission, visit the Office of Global Education’s admission website.

 Program Learning Outcomes

 - Bring together the different fields in which they have been working

 - Continue to pursue the knowledge they entered the program to acquire.

 |AS 61098||LIBERAL STUDIES ESSAY||3|

-Of the 27 credit hours of electives, students must select 12-15 credit hours of courses from a single department/school and 12-15 credit hours of courses from two or three other departments/schools.
-In addition to standard classroom courses, a maximum 6 credit hours of internship/practicum and 6 credit hours of research may be selected.
-Courses may be taken in any college in the university; however, since the L.S.M. degree focuses on the values of liberal arts education, the program of study must include a minimum 12 credit hours of coursework in the College of Arts and Sciences.
+Of the 27 credit hours of electives, students must select 12-15 credit hours of courses from a single department/school or program and 12-15 credit hours of courses from at least one other departments/schools or program.
+In addition to standard classroom courses, a maximum 3 credit hours of internship/practicum and 3 credit hours of research may be selected.
+Courses may be taken in any college in the university.

 - Students will complete a program of study document in which they will develop a theme (title) and choose coursework in the major and minor areas.
 In developing a program of study, students must adhere to several fundamental principles that the program of study must (1) emphasize interdisciplinary perspectives to learning and (b) be integrated.